ChilliCream/hotchocolate-docs/website/versioned_docs/version-9.1.0-preview.39/aspnet.md

 ## ASP .Net Core

 The ASP .Net Core implementation is implemented modular.
 This means that each protocol that we have implemented is represented by a specific middleware that is provided as a separate package.
-Fear not we also provide a meta-package that bundles all the middlewares together.
+Fear not we also provide a meta-package that bundles all the middleware components together.

-If you just want to get started add the `HotChocolate.AspNetCore` package.
+If you just want to get started adding the `HotChocolate.AspNetCore` package.

 Next add the schema and all needed services for the middleware components: